Subsidiary vs. Branch in Austria - 2022 Guide

 The parent company provides the branch capital and appoints a managing director who needs to reside in Austria (only for non-EU foreign companies).
 In order to set up a branch in Austria, the foreign company abroad must prepare a resolution to establish a branch office in the country and register it with the Companies Registry.

-The branch in Austria is taxed only on its income derived from the country and the provisions of the various double tax treaties signed by Austria can prove advantageous for the taxation of the branch office.
+The branch in Austria is taxed only on its income derived from the country.
+The provisions of the various double tax treaties signed by Austria can prove advantageous for the taxation of the branch office.

 Subsidiaries are taxed as per the applicable corporate income tax rate on their worldwide profits.
 The founders of a GmbH in Austria need to observe the requirements for the minimum share capital.